nolanwinsman/qbittorrent-cleanup/README.md

 ---

-Script that deletes qbittorrent torrents that are older than 90 days.
+Script that deletes qbittorrent torrents that are older than 90 days and have the Category `tv-sonarr` or `radarr`

 WARNING: This also deletes the files.
 Please understand how the script works and what it does before running it.